-And these moments are what I call a ‘crossroads‘ moment, because you’re creating space in your mind which allows you to see the other roads available to you.
+These moments are what I call a ‘crossroads moment‘, because you’re creating space in your mind to see the other paths available to you.

-So you can choose a different path go down.
+So you can choose a different path to go down.

 For example, if someone says something hurtful to you, your normal reaction might be to snap back and say something hurtful to them.

-It’s like an automatic response that’s been programmed into you.
+It’s an automatic response that’s been programmed into you.

 The untrained mind tends to run on autopilot; blindly reacting to the world around it, meaning it continues down the same path it always goes down.

-Whereas with a trained mind you’re more aware, so you’re able to notice when you’re getting angry or upset.
+When you’ve trained your mind to become more aware, you’re able to notice when you’re getting angry or upset.

-And in that moment when you notice that you want to react to the emotion you’re experiencing, you’ve created a space which helps you see that there are other roads for you to take.
+And in that moment when you catch yourself wanting to react to the emotion you’re experiencing, you’ve created space in your mind which to see that there are other roads you can travel down.

 Every time you are tempted to react in the same old way, ask if you want to be a prisoner of the past or a pioneer of the future.Deepak Chopra